-When you visit Gatlinburg on the Tennessee road trip, the thriving national park is the main attraction.
+So when you visit Gatlinburg, the thriving national park is the main attraction.
 Scenic drives, epic hikes and unforgettable wildlife viewing are just a few of the many top things to do in Great Smoky Mountains.

-But just like the Tennessee road trip itinerary includes the best of both worlds, so does a stay in Gatlinburg.
-From Gatlinburg it’s just minutes to the park adventure.
-Still the mountain town itself also offers many fun things to do on the Tennessee road trip.
+But just like the Tennessee road trip itinerary captures the best of both worlds, so does a Gatlinburg stay.

 Where to stay